 It’s possible you will get a great result with the internet speed test and still have a lot of video buffering.
 If your ISP can see what you are streaming, chances are they will throttle your internet connection and make it difficult to stream.
 Without an encrypted connection, they can definitely see all of your online activities.
 Many internet service providers in North America and Europe are slowing internet connections of people streaming free movies and TV online recently.

 We suggest moving your Firestick or other Android streaming box and wireless router closer together.
 This should provide a better signal if your download speed is extremely slow.
 Also, if your Kodi streaming box has a physical network adapter connection such as Ethernet, using that instead of WiFi greatly improves your streaming capabilities.

-If you live in rural areas you might be destined to deal with slow Internet speeds.
+If you live in a rural area, you might be stuck with slow internet speeds unless you get a satellite connection.

 If you have a slow Internet connection, you’ll want to extend the amount of time that a particular Kodi addon will scrape the web for the media content that you would like to watch.